Jump to Main Content

 • Sign up for graduation ceremonies (iSchool Convocation and UW Commencement) and order graduation materials

-Choosing a degree option is not required.
-Students may change their degree option at any time but typically file the necessary change of major forms after their spring quarter, so that they are correctly listed in the system prior to applying for graduation the following autumn.
+Completing an option is not required.
+Students may declare a degree option at any time, but typically file the necessary change of major forms after their spring quarter, so that they are correctly listed in the system prior to applying for graduation the following autumn.

 Sample course plans